Summary

 /app #

 To gain a foothold on the actual system hosting the container, we need to do some more enumeration of the git repo we downloaded earlier.
-If we run git branch
+If we run git branch on it we see that a dev branch exists.
+We can then switch branches, check the logs and then differences between the different commits:

 1